Public Decisions

 Issue: Whether or not the claim is acceptable.

-Issue: Whether or not the worker is entitled to a hearing aid for the right ear.
+Issue: Whether or not the worker is entitled to an annuity.

 Issue: Whether or not the claim is acceptable.

-Issue: Whether or not the worker is entitled to further benefits in relation to their ongoing eye issues.
+Issue: Whether or not the worker is entitled to wage loss benefits in relation to the January 26, 2024 accident.

 Issue: Whether or not the claim is acceptable.